 “It’s about climate change,” I offered tentatively, fervently hoping that it was and that I hadn’t got the wrong end of the stick.

 “We are facing extinction!” said Serafina, and I fancied that once again she might using a slightly Nordic accent which I didn’t think was a particularly good idea in present company.

-“I admire your drive but rightly or wrongly, having a group of neighbourhood cats on the street with sticky paws and placards isn’t going to make climate change go away,” he said.
+“I admire your drive but rightly or wrongly, having a group of neighbourhood cats on the street with sticky paws and placards up the wazoo isn’t going to make climate change go away,” he said.